-Engaging participants of an online workshop can be a challenge for all facilitators.
-Meeting in an online environment and working at a screen all day can be draining and have an effect on the energy level of your participants.
+Engaging participants in an online workshop can be a challenge for all facilitators.
+Meeting in an online environment and working at a screen all day can be draining and have an effect on the energy level of your participants not to mention on you as a facilitator!

 In live settings, facilitators often use energizers to increase energy in individuals and groups.
 Energizers might include elements of physical activity, encouraging fun and laughter, or engaging participants with games.

 Here’s a secret: the same can be true in online workshops and remote meetings.
-While teams may need to connect over video chat and collaborate in online tools for workshops, you can still engage and enliven your team by using remote-friendly energizers that have been tailored or adjusted to the online setting.
+While teams may need to connect over video chat and collaborate in online tools for workshops, you can still engage and enliven your team by using virtual meeting games and online energizers that have been tailored or adjusted to the remote setting.

-In this post, we’ve collected 20 remote-friendly energizers alongside some tips for running them and also included some thoughts on the benefits and approach of using online energizers at your next remote meeting.
+In this post, we’ve collected 20 online energizers and games for virtual meetings alongside some tips for running them and also included some thoughts on the benefits and approach of using remote energizers at your next online meeting.
 Let’s dive in!

 - What are the benefits of online energizers?